 Why Do My Brakes Smoke?

 As I’ve identified above, if the brake caliper has stuck or seized, you may notice a telling smell of smoke.
 While the odor continues, it increases with time and you’ll notice smoke coming from the front or rear of your vehicle.
-Trust me, this experience can be scary but yet, it’s not uncommon to vehicles generally.
+Trust me, this experience can be scary but yet, but it’s not uncommon for vehicles generally.

 1. Seized Brake Caliper

 The first reason this can happen, as earlier noted, is a stuck caliper.
 Some cars are designed with floating calipers.
-These types of calipers are typically designed to glide round so that they can function optimally and properly.
+These types of calipers are typically designed to glide around so that they can function optimally and properly.

 However, as brakes age, the calipers will start to wear, resulting in their being stuck and the brakes being boxed into a corner.